haftado3/parsan-student/README.md

 # 3 - Connection String :

-you simply need to update database for migrations to kick in SqlServer Express connection string is inside `appsettings.json`.
+connection string is inside `appsettings.json`. in case you dont have Sql Server Express you need to change Connection String.

 # 4 - Update Migrations :